marcelblijleven/bubbles-hlist/README.md

 ## API

-The API is intentionally very close to `bubbles/list`, so it should feel familiar if you’ve used the original component.
+The API is almost exactly the same as `bubbles/list`, so it should feel familiar if you’ve used the original component.

 The main difference: because items are arranged horizontally, you need to specify the width of each item "cell".